- This event has passed.

 Beyond the Screen

 The Black Lives Matter movement has brought criminal justice – and prison abolition in particular – to public attention.
 Systemic reforms have been called for, and the understanding of the wider ramifications of our penal system is growing.
 Meanwhile, the UK government continues to outsource millions of pounds worth of public service contracts in detention and rehabilitation, social care, health and the euphemistically named “immigration removal centres” to firms such as G4S and Serco, despite damning reports of abuse, human rights violations and widespread fraud, in the UK and in countries such as South Africa.
 How can we reform the system and hold these corporations – and the governments that appoint them – to account?
-Join directors Ilse and Femke van Velzen live at 20:30 on Saturday 26th September in conversation with campaigner Johnbosco Nwogbo from We Own It to explore opportunities for action.
+Watch the Q&A we hosted with directors Ilse and Femke van Velzen and campaigner Johnbosco Nwogbo from We Own It: PRISON FOR PROFIT: Q&A

 All our Q&As are free to attend, though pre-registration is required.